Munitions flight completes 100% tri-annual inventory

+The 39th MXS munitions flight is responsible for accounting for all munitions utilized and stored by 13 units within Türkiye.

+“Our squadron’s mission is to provide safe, secure, effective maintenance in support of U.S. and NATO interests,” said Lt.
+Col. Brandi Hamada, 39th MXS commander.
+“This includes taking pride in ensuring the accountability and serviceability of assets that are used daily to defend NATO’s Southern Flank.”

-U.S. Air Force Staff Sgt.
-Ismael Mendez, 39th Maintenance Squadron stockpile management production supervisor, and U.S. Air Force Staff Sgt.
-Cornelius Ijezie, 39th MXS senior munitions inspector, conduct a 100% inspection at Incirlik Air Base, Türkiye, Feb.
-8, 2024.
-The purpose of the inventory is to record accountability and serviceability of all items within the 39th MXS database, and to ensure everything is marked and housed according to Air Force regulations.
-(U.S. Air Force photo by Senior Airman Alexis Sandoval)
+Staff Sgt.
+Cornelius Ijezie, 39th MXS senior munitions inspector, explained that the purpose of the munitions inventory is to record accountability of all items within the 39th MXS database.
+Inventories are also held to ensure everything is marked and housed according to Air Force regulations and comply with the Defense and Economic Cooperation Agreement, or DECA.

+DECA is a bilateral agreement between the U.S. and government of Türkiye to further support the 39th Air Base Wing mission of defending NATO’s southern flank through deterrence and contingency support.
+In that agreement, there are guidelines referring to the number of munitions we are permitted to hold and the upkeep of facilities to remain compliant.

+“We take our responsibility to be good stewards of government resources and effective partners with Türkiye very seriously,” Hamada said.
+“Our munitions flight has developed and cultivated a relationship with the local host nation customs office to ensure we are transparent and committed to abiding by the DECA.”

 |Date Taken: